How to Get RAID Disk Data Without NAS Buffalo LinkStation LS-CH500L Power On

 Yes, accidental deletion or user error can cause data loss in NAS Buffalo LinkStation LS-CH500L devices.
 If a user accidentally deletes important files or folders, they may not be recoverable unless they have been backed up elsewhere.
 Similarly, if a user makes a mistake while configuring the NAS settings or performing firmware updates, it can potentially lead to data loss.
 It is always recommended to regularly backup important data to avoid permanent loss in such situations.

-Although NAS LinkStation LS-CH500L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS-CH500L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view